yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/gcp.md

 ### Google Cloud Platform (GCP)

-If you plan to run YugabyteDB nodes on Google Cloud Platform (GCP), all you need to provide on YugabyteDB Admin Console is your cloud provider credentials.
+If you plan to run YugabyteDB nodes on Google Cloud Platform (GCP), all you need to provide on Yugabyte Platform console is your cloud provider credentials.
 The Yugabyte Platform will use those credentials to automatically provision and de-provision instances that run YugabyteDB.
 An 'instance' for YugabyteDB includes a compute instance as well as local or remote disk storage attached to the compute instance.

 ## Configure GCP